7CCSMMDD-COURSEWORK-GROUP13/7CCSMMDD-COUSEWORK-TANKWARGAME/README.md

      |-- test1.tgame.xt
 ```
 ## Get Start
-It is a guide book for you to build our Tgame Praogram.
+It is a guide book for you to build our Tgame Program.

 [Configuration Guide](./GUIDE.md)